Cholangiocarcinoma: Treatment of advanced disease

-The majority of cases of cholangiocarcinoma present as inoperable (unresectable) disease in which case people are generally treated with palliative chemotherapy, with or without radiotherapy.
-Chemotherapy has been shown in a randomized controlled trial to improve quality of life and extend survival in people with inoperable cholangiocarcinoma.
-There is no single chemotherapy regimen which is universally used, and enrollment in clinical trials is often recommended when possible.
+The majority of cases of cholangiocarcinoma present as inoperable (unresectable) disease, and patients are generally treated with palliative chemotherapy, with or without radiotherapy.
+Chemotherapy has been shown to improve quality of life and extend survival in people with inoperable cholangiocarcinoma.
+There is no consensus guideline on palliative therapy regimen, and enrollment in clinical trials is often recommended when possible.
 Chemotherapy agents used to treat cholangiocarcinoma include 5-fluorouracil with leucovorin, gemcitabine as a single agent, or gemcitabine plus cisplatin, irinotecan, or capecitabine.
-A small pilot study suggested possible benefit from the tyrosine kinase inhibitor erlotinib in people with advanced cholangiocarcinoma.

-Radiation therapy appears to prolong survival in people with resected extrahepatic cholangiocarcinoma, and the few reports of its use in unresectable cholangiocarcinoma appear to show improved survival, but numbers are small.
+A small 2006 pilot study suggested a possible benefit from the tyrosine kinase inhibitor erlotinib in people with advanced cholangiocarcinoma.
+Radiation therapy appears to prolong survival in people with resected extrahepatic cholangiocarcinoma, and the few reports of its use in unresectable cholangiocarcinoma appear to show improved survival; study samples have been small.

-Infigratinib (Truseltiq) is a tyrosine kinase inhibitor of fibroblast growth factor receptor (FGFR) that was approved for medical use in the United States in May 2021.
-It is indicated for the treatment of people with previously treated locally advanced or metastatic cholangiocarcinoma harboring an FGFR2 fusion or rearrangement.
+Infigratinib (Truseltiq) is a tyrosine kinase inhibitor of the fibroblast growth factor receptor (FGFR) that was approved for medical use in the United States in May 2021.
+It is indicated for the treatment of people with previously treated locally advanced or metastatic cholangiocarcinoma harboring an FGFR2 fusion or chromosomal rearrangement.

 Pemigatinib (Pemazyre) is a kinase inhibitor of fibroblast growth factor receptor 2 (FGFR2) that was approved for medical use in the United States in April 2020.
-It is indicated for the treatment of adults with previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with a fibroblast growth factor receptor 2 (FGFR2) fusion or other rearrangement as detected by an FDA-approved test.
+It is indicated for the treatment of adults with previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with an FGFR2 fusion or chromosomal rearrangement as detected by an FDA-approved test.

-Ivodesinib (Tibsovo) is a small-molecule inhibitor of isocitrate dehydrogenase 1.
-The FDA approved ivosidenib in August 2021 for adults with previously treated, locally advanced or metastatic cholangiocarcinoma with an isocitrate dehydrogenase-1 (IDH1) mutation as detected by an FDA-approved test.
+Ivosidenib (Tibsovo) is a small-molecule inhibitor of isocitrate dehydrogenase 1 (IDH1).
+The FDA approved ivosidenib in August 2021 for adults with previously treated, locally advanced or metastatic cholangiocarcinoma with an IDH1 mutation as detected by an FDA-approved test.

-Durvalumab (Imfinzi) is an immune checkpoint inhibitor that blocks the PD-L1 protein on the surface of immune cells, thereby allowing the immune system to recognize and attack tumor cells.
-In Phase III clinical trials, durvalumab, in combination with standard-of-care chemotherapy, demonstrated a statistically significant and clinically meaningful improvement in overall survival and progression-free survival versus chemotherapy alone as a 1st-line treatment for patients with advanced biliary tract cancer.
+Durvalumab (Imfinzi) is an immune checkpoint inhibitor that blocks PD-L1 on immune cells, allowing the immune system to recognize and attack tumor cells.
+In phase III clinical trials, durvalumab, in combination with standard-of-care chemotherapy, demonstrated a statistically significant and clinically meaningful improvement in overall survival and progression-free survival versus chemotherapy alone as a first-line treatment for patients with advanced biliary tract cancer.

 Futibatinib (Lytgobi) was approved for medical use in the United States in September 2022.

+Lirafugratinib (Lyrfigtu) was approved for medical use in the United States in September 2026.